coral-xyz/anchor-book/src/chapter_3/milestone_project_tic-tac-toe.md

 > This is likely because the test file is looking for types from your program that haven't been generated yet.
 > To generate them, run `anchor build`.
 This builds the program and creates the idl and typescript types.

+If you get the error `Error: Unable to read keypair file` when running the test, you likely need to generate a Solana keypair using `solana-keygen new`.

 ## Playing the game

 ### The Play Instruction